Gravitational quantum dynamics: a geometrical perspective

 $R$ is the Riemannian scalar curvature and the matter-action $\mathcal{A}_m( \psi, A, \dots)$ is a functional of the matter field ($\psi$), the electromagnetic field ($A$) and all other known interaction fields ($G$ is the universal gravitational constant, and we use the units $\hbar=c=1$).
-In classical general relativity, by setting $\delta \mathcal{A}(g, \psi, A, \dots)=0$ one derives Einstein's field equations.
-The generalization of this procedure to classical (non-quantum) Finsler's spaces has been already successfully explored in the literature~\cite{Pfeifer2013,Minas2019}.
+In classical GR, Einstein's field equations are derived by setting $\delta \mathcal{A}(g, \psi, A, \dots)=0$.
+The generalization of this procedure to classical (non-quantum) Finsler spaces has been already successfully explored in the literature~\cite{Pfeifer2013,Minas2019}.

-Using the development of the previous section, we derive now a generalized equation of motion for the time-evolution of quantum particles subjected to gravitational forces in the extended Finsler's cotangent bundle TM.
-The first assumption we make is that all quantum mechanical effects (in particular entanglement) are captured by the quantum potential and therefore the dynamics of the single particle can be resolved in its own sector of the $N$-particle tensor space defined in Eq.~\eqref{eq:multi_dirac} (all `non-local' quantum effects being induced by the effect of the quantum potential and related curvature).
-In the following $a,b,c \in \{0,1,2,3\}$ label the base manifold $M$ in the single particle sector of the $N$-particle Hilbert space, $\bar a, \bar b,\bar c \in \{4,5,6,7\}$ the corresponding fibre space, and $A,B,C \in \{0,1, \dots, 7\}$.
-TM refers now to the single particle tangent bundle.
+Using the development of the previous sections, we now derive a generalized equation of motion for the dynamics of quantum particles subjected to gravitational forces in the extended Finsler cotangent bundle $T^*M_0$.
+The first assumption we make is that all quantum mechanical effects (in particular entanglement) are captured by the quantum potential and therefore the dynamics of the single particle can be resolved in its own sector of the $N$-particle tensor space defined in Eq.~\eqref{eq:multi_dirac}.

+The geodesic equation (Eq.~\eqref{eq:geod_1p}) combined with the Finsler metric in Eq.~\eqref{cq_gF} define the trajectory of a relativistic particle associated to a quantum field, which for instance can be visualized by the trace in a bubble chamber between the instants of creation and annihilation.
+Here we use what we believe is the simplest extension of GR to Finsler spaces.
+However, it is important to stress that there is still an ongoing debate in the literature about which type of Finsler extension of Einstein's field equations are viable under the most general conditions (see for instance~\cite{Javaloyes_2018,Hohmann_2019}).

 The extended Einstein's field equations are derived from the variation of the action (see G. Minas and coworkers~\cite{Minas2019})